oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 predefined (i.e., core) type.
 There are also name formatting conventions intended to improve the consistency and readability of JADN specifications.
-These conventions are defined in JADN but can be overridden within a JADN schema if desired (see Section&nbsp;3.1.2 of the [[JADN Specification](#jadn-v10)]):
+These conventions are defined in JADN but can be overridden within a JADN schema if desired (see "Name Formats" in Section&nbsp;3.1.2 of the [[JADN Specification](#jadn-v10)]):

  - **TypeNames** are written in PascalCase or Train-Case (using